 Walter T. Celestine, Jr. serves as the Program Director of the Native American Employment Training Program for the past 32 years.
-Celestine is a full-blood Coushatta from the Panther Clan and a member of the Alabama-Coushatta Tribe of Livingston.
+Celestine is a full-blood Coushatta from the Panther Clan and a citizen of the Alabama-Coushatta Tribe of Livingston.
 He speaks both the Alabama language and the Coushatta language fluently.
 Celestine holds a B. A. Degree in History from Lyon College in Batesville, Arkansas.

 Landon Segura serves as the Field Case Manager for the Alabama-Coushatta Indian Tribal Council Employment and Training Program.
 He joined the team in October of 2016.
 Prior to joining the Alabama-Coushatta Employment and Training Program, Segura worked marketing and recruiting in the hydraulic, pneumatic and oil industry.
 Most recently as a recruiter for an engineering firm.
 Segura holds a Master of Business Administration in Marketing & Management from American InterContinental University and Bachelor of Art and Science in Community Health Education from Lamar University.

-Dr. Julie Zahn, member of the Tunica-Biloxi Tribe of Louisiana, serves as the Academic Counselor for the TBTLA Education Department- TX Region.
+Dr. Julie Zahn, citizen of the Tunica-Biloxi Tribe of Louisiana, serves as the Academic Counselor for the TBTLA Education Department- TX Region.
 Prior to joining the Education department, Zahn worked in the educational field as a Special Education Teacher, ESL Teacher, and Dyslexia Interventionist.
 She has taught PK-12th Grade.
 Zahn holds a Doctorate of Education (EdD) in Curriculum and Instruction with a focus in Special Education, Educational Specialist Degree in Curriculum & Instruction/Special Education, Master’s Degree in Education, Bachelor of Science in Interdisciplinary Studies and Associates of Applied Science in Human Services.
 In addition, Zahn completed a Graduate Dyslexia certification program.

-Brooke Mulder, a member of the Tunica-Biloxi Tribe of Louisiana, is currently serving as the Community Outreach Assistant for the American Indian Center of Houston.
+Brooke Mulder, a citizen of the Tunica-Biloxi Tribe of Louisiana, is currently serving as the Community Outreach Assistant for the American Indian Center of Houston.
 She received a Bachelor of Arts in Political Science and Finance with a minor in the Chinese Language from the University of Houston.
 She previously worked for a real estate startup out of Silicon Valley and is excited to serve and foster connections in the Houston indigenous community.